aoterbear/MDT/README.md

 Below is configuration on IOS-XRv 9000, version 7.1.1, this configuration works with this project default telegraf config file located in `./telegraf/data/new.conf`, you need to configure all the configuration below on your own devices manullay.
 This configuration should workd on all IOS-XR 7.1.1 platform.

 The configuration feed device cpu utiliazatiion and interface counters as well as interface data rate only by now.
 You can add more sensor-group configuration to make the device to feed more data, and please remeber once you add sensor-group, the telegraf config file need be updated also.
-About the telegraf config file, you can refer [this](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt).
+About the telegraf config file, you can refer this [link](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cisco_telemetry_mdt).

 ```
 telemetry model-driven